gbm-developers/gbm3/README.md

 Originally written by Greg Ridgeway, added to by various authors, currently maintained by Harry Southworth.

-Non-production releases (bug fixes, mostly) will be released via the Github release workflow.
-To install from Github, first install `devtools` from CRAN:
+Non-production releases (bug fixes, mostly) will be released via the GitHub release workflow.
+To install from GiHhub, first install `devtools` from CRAN:

     install.packages("devtools")

-Then install `gbm` from Github:
+Then install `gbm` from GitHub:

     library(devtools)
     install_github("harrysouthworth/gbm")